What's on right now in the Gallery?

 Gallery in the Library

 Created in 1979, the Gallery in the Library hosts up to six exhibits per year, each typically spanning two months.
 In June 2014, with additional space, a new look, and the Walker Display system, the Gallery in the Library is once again presenting lively and thought-provoking works of art to library visitors.
-The Gallery is now curated by the Art Advisory Committee: Library Board Member Barbara Pintozzi, Public Information Manager Karen McBride, Assistant Librarian Sam Adams-Lanham and Assistant Librarian Ashley Brooke Sero.
+The Gallery is now curated by the Art Advisory Committee: Public Information Manager Karen McBride, Assistant Librarian Sam Adams-Lanham and Assistant Librarian Ashley Brooke Sero, along with Board of Trustees Liaison to the Gallery Barbara Pintozzi.

 About the Gallery space